open-ephys/onix-bonsai-onix1-docs/articles/hardware/rhs2116/gui.md

   <img src="../../../images/rhs2116-gui-tut/define-stimuli-read-defaults.png">
 </p>

-Any channel that has been configured can also be selected before pressing <kbd>Read</kbd> to pull out the current parameters.
+Now select a channel that has been configured and press <kbd>Read</kbd> to read that channel's current parameters.
 For example, if one of the channels that was configured in the [Applying parameters](#applying-parameters) section above is selected, the image below shows the result of the
 operation: